elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 > The yum search command is useful for searching for packages you do not know the name of, but for which you know a related term.
 >
 > **5.2.2.
 Listing Packages**
 > **yum list** and related commands provide information about packages, package groups, and repositories.
-All of Yum&#8217;s list commands allow you to filter the results by appending one or more glob expressions as arguments.
+All of Yum's list commands allow you to filter the results by appending one or more glob expressions as arguments.
 Glob expressions are normal strings of characters which contain one or more of the wildcard characters * (which expands to match any character multiple times) and ? (which expands to match any one character)
 >
-> **yum list glob_expression…** &#8211; Lists information on installed and available packages matching all glob expressions.
+> **yum list glob_expression…** - Lists information on installed and available packages matching all glob expressions.
 Packages with various ABRT addons and plug-ins either begin with “abrt-addon-”, or “abrt-plugin-”.
 To list these packages, type the following at a shell prompt:
 >
 >     ~]# yum list abrt-addon\* abrt-plugin\*
 >     Loaded plugins: product-id, refresh-packagekit, subscription-manager